kHigasa/rucef/README.md

 # Rucef

-Let's build your own EDR.
+Let's build EDR on your own.

 Copyright 2019 kHigasa.
 All Rights Reserved